mayconcarlete/falloutshelterbackend/README.md

  * Retrieve all information regarding a specific dweller by providing their user ID
  * Query the Vault for dwellers that match a specific search filter (i.e: haircolor, eyecolor, age, name)
  * Move time forward to retrieve a search result with dwellers and their updated ages

+Please follow along to setup the environment and run the application.